graphql-rust/juniper/book/src/types/scalars.md

 # extern crate juniper;
 # use juniper::GraphQLScalar;
 #
-You can use a Rust doc comment to specify a description in GraphQL schema.
+/// You can use a Rust doc comment to specify a description in GraphQL schema.
 #[derive(GraphQLScalar)]
 #[graphql(
     transparent,
     // Overwrite the name of this type in the GraphQL schema. name = "MyUserId",
     // Specifying a type description via attribute takes precedence over the
-    // Rust doc comment, which allows to separate Rust API documentation from
+    // Rust doc comment, which allows to separate Rust API docs from GraphQL
-    // GraphQL schema descriptions, if required.
+    // schema descriptions, if required.
     description = "Actual description.",
     // Optional specification URL.
     specified_by_url = "https://tools.ietf.org/html/rfc4122",